mhollfelder/openvent/docs/06_prototype/latest.md

 ## Idea

-The basic idea of this prototype continues with the [bag valve mask](https://en.wikipedia.org/wiki/Bag_valve_mask) in combination with a mechanical setup to compress it, similar as the first prototype [here](./prototype1st.md).\
+The basic idea of this prototype sticks still to the [bag valve mask](https://en.wikipedia.org/wiki/Bag_valve_mask) in combination with a mechanical setup to compress it, similar as the first prototype [here](./prototype1st.md).\
-A bag valve mask gets squeezed between two tilting levers (similar to a lift bridge).\ Two belts attached to the top of each lever end on one lever and are looped around the opposite side lever.\ During compression, these belts get winded up by a motor to pull the levers together and relaxation is driven by the bag valve mask itself.\
+A bag valve mask gets squeezed between the frame and one tilting lever (similar to a lift bridge) with one side attached to the frame.\
+The other side is pulled down by a belt that is winded up by a motor.\ During compression, the belt get winded up by a motor to pull the lever bridge down and relaxation is driven by the bag valve mask itself.\
 No further parameters are controlled or gathered, it's a free-wheeling system just trying to compress a bag of air and trying to generate an air-flow.

 ## Design files

-The design files for the initial prototype can be found [here](https://github.com/mhollfelder/openvent/tree/mechanics/stable/mechanics/00_prototypes/01_secondPrototype).
+The design files for the initial prototype can be found [here](https://github.com/mhollfelder/openvent/tree/mechanics/stable/mechanics/00_prototypes/02_thirdPrototype).

 The basic folder structure is as follows: